 The apostles taught that Jesus, the Eternal Son of God, is both truly man and truly God in one person.
 This doctrine is essential to the Christian faith and salvation.
-The Son's Divine Nature is united with His Human Nature in the Person of Christ.
+In Jesus Christ, the God-man, there is one person with two distinct natures.

-- 1. \bigcirc For each of the verses below, note what you learn about the Son of God and the reason(s) why He came in the likeness of humankind.
+- 1. © For each of the verses below, note what you learn about the person of the Son of God and the reason(s) why He came in the likeness of humankind.

 - a.
 John 1:1-5, 14-18 (Here Jesus is referred to as the "Word") -

 - b.
 Romans 8:3 -

 - c.
 Galatians 4:4-5 -

 - d.
 Hebrews 2:10-18 -

-2. + Read Philippians 2:6-11.
-How did the Son of God "empty Himself," and how do the surrounding verses help you understand what this means?
-Did He lose, change, or set aside His eternal deity?

-The Eternal Son emptied Himself by taking "the form of a servant, being born in the likeness of men."
+2. → Read Philippians 2:6-11.
+What does it mean that Christ Jesus is in the "form of God" (v.
+6a)?
+Hint: Paul defines the "form of God" in v.
+6b.
+Compare v.
+6 with v.
+7. 3. → How did the Son of God "empty Himself" (v.
+7), and how do the surrounding verses help you understand what this means?
+Did He lose, change, or set aside His eternal deity? likene Son di nature divinit ternal Son emptied Himself by taking "the form of a servant, being born in the ss of men."
 Becoming flesh was an act of addition and not subtraction.
-The Eternal Son did not change or set aside His deity.
-Instead, He has added to Himself a human nature consisting of a human body and soul.
-He maintained His true and complete divinity while adding true and full humanity.

-3. O Which two "forms" does the one Person of Christ possess according to Philippians 2:6-8? ("Form" means essence, nature, or substance.)

-Scripture speaks of Christ in two ways: it says some things of Him concerning His divine nature (2:6 - "in the form of God"), and it says other things about Him referring to His human nature (2:7 - "taking the form of a servant").

-Scripture upholds the divine and human natures of Christ without confusing or dividing Him.
-Some texts refer to the Son in His divine nature (2:6 - "equality with God"), and some texts primarily refer to the Son in His human nature, which He became for the sake of accomplishing our salvation (2:8 - "He humbled Himself by becoming obedient").
+The Eternal d not change or set aside His deity.
+Instead, He has added to Himself a human consisting of a human body and soul.
+He maintained His true and complete y while adding true and full humanity. © Which two "forms" does the one Person of Christ possess according to Philippians 2:6-8? ("Form" means essence, nature, or substance.) nature human Script Him.
+S some ure speaks of Christ in two ways: it says some things of Him concerning His divine (2:6 - "in the form of God"), and it says other things about Him referring to His nature (2:7 - "taking the form of a servant"). ure upholds the divine and human natures of Christ without confusing or dividing some texts refer to the Son in His divine nature (2:6 - "equality with God"), and texts primarily refer to the Son in His human nature, which He became for the sake omplishing our salvation (2:8 - "He humbled Himself by becoming obedient").

 But in the Divine Trinity, no Person is greater or lesser than another.
 Jesus is co-eternal and co-equal in power and glory with the Father and the Spirit "in the form of God."
 The Son submits to the Father "in the form of a servant," pertaining to His manhood.
 Therefore, read Scripture in such a way that you discern these two different manners in which Scripture speaks of Christ without confusing, dividing, or diminishing Him.

-4. © Read Matthew 4:1-11, John 8:46, Hebrews 4:15, and 1 Peter 1:19.
-How is Jesus' humanity different than ours?
+which Scripture speaks of Christ without confusing, dividing, or diminishing Him.
+5. © Read Matthew 4:1-11, John 8:46, Hebrews 4:15, and 1 Peter 1:19.
+How is Jesus humanity different than ours?
 Why is this important?

-5. © Read Hebrews 7:22-28.
-How is Jesus perfectly qualified to meet our every need, particularly as the atonement for our sins?

-The Function of Christ's Two Natures

-6. ⇔ Read Hebrews 2:14-18 and 1 Peter 2:21.
+6. © Read Hebrews 7:22-28.
+How is Jesus perfectly qualified to meet our every nee particularly as the atonement for our sins?
+The Function of Christ's Two Natures 7.
+Read Hebrews 2:14-18 and 1 Peter 2:21.
 Why must our redeemer be human?

-7. \Rightarrow How does this knowledge enhance our fellowship with Him?
+8. ♥ How does this knowledge enhance our fellowship with Him?